 Companies can get great returns from moving legacy applications to new, faster, secure servers.

-Be smart, buy time
+Be smart, buy time for application development

 If application redevelopment is planned or underway in your business, then you probably need to buy time.
 Planning for application redevelopment requires significant time, investment, user involvement, and sign off.
 Once a redevelopment project is started, it takes time to redevelop applications, test them, educate users on new systems, run old and new systems in parallel, and finally cut over and roll out applications.